Update! See Steve's Los Angeles County Bar Association's Judicial Elections Evaluation Final Evaluation ranking by clicking above.

 I've been an attorney for more than 20 years.
 I'm a state appointed attorney representing inmates before the Board of Parole Hearings—making sure they’re ready, advocating for a second chance for those who have earned it, and working with inmates to improve their chances.
 I know what makes people turn to crime, and how to turn them around as well.

-I also serve as as an Administrative Hearing Officer for cities, counties and agencies throughout the state.
+I also serve as an Administrative Hearing Officer for cities, counties and agencies throughout the state.
 I’ve conducted thousands of hearings regarding administrative violations—reviewing evidence, applying the law to the facts of each case, and making written decisions that involve hundreds of thousands of dollars in penalties.
 I already do what Superior Court judges do every day, and I’ve done it for LA City Fire, LA Metro, the County of Santa Cruz, and dozens of cities across California.

 I've been in public service for more than 30 years, serving as the youngest elected and now longest serving Mayor and City Councilmember for the City of Manhattan Beach, where public safety is always my first priority.
 I’ve successfully championed initiatives that have improved our quality of life, protected our environment, and supported our seniors and children.

 I also served as Senior Deputy to LA County Supervisor Don Knabe, representing him in communities across LA County, overseeing legal matters, county departments and initiatives, and addressing our most urgent issues, including homelessness, public safety, and infrastructure improvements.
-I've served as chief of staff and senior advisor to Long Beach Councilwoman Stacy Mungo as well.

 I was born and raised in Manhattan Beach, where I attended our local public schools.
-I went on to graduate with a degree in Fine Art from Loyolay Marymount University and then Loyola Law School.
+I went on to graduate with a degree in Fine Art from Loyola Marymount University and then Loyola Law School.
 I served as a law clerk to the environmental group Heal the Bay and the LA Community College District before joining a law firm that specialized in education and municipal law.
 After joining Supervisor Knabe's team in 2005, I opened my own practice and have since specialized in parole law and adjudication.
-I'm raising my two kids, Roman, age 9 and Nola, age 12, just a few blocks from where I grew up.
+I'm raising my two kids, age 9 and 12, just a few blocks from where I grew up.

 No candidate has more experience in the things that matter most to our communities.